 Water tanks are common on farms; however if there has been a bushfire in your area or if your property was affected by bushfires, there is need to take care before drinking water from your tank,.

 Water can be contaminated by ash or the chemicals in fire suppressant if it has been dumped or sprayed on your roof.

 - Contains debris or ash.

-You may need to drain and clean your tank and have it refilled by a carting company.
-Divert rainwater from the first rainfall after the fires and only reconnect pipes to the tank when the roof has been flushed clean.
+You may need to drain and clean your tank and have it refilled by a water carting company.
+Divert rainwater from the first rainfall after the fires and only reconnect pipes to the tank after the roof has been flushed clean.

 Consider disconnecting your tank from your roof beforehand if you know there is a fire risk.